-Published by Gabe, Amber, Jada and Micah Carter under on 4:51 PM
+Published by Gabe, Amber, Jada and Micah Carter under

 Last weekend, I noticed that Micah's face started twitching a little when he was sleeping in his swing.
 It just lasted about 15 seconds or so, and honestly, I thought that he was just in an active state of sleep.
 You know how during REM sleep, your eyes move around (thus the name "rapid eye movement", ha ha)?
 And sometimes babies sleep with their eyes halfway open (kinda weird looking, but it happens)?
 Well, that's what I thought it was at first.